Can you Really Save Money on Groceries?

 Yes, they do it.
 Yes, you are that easily deceived, so you must really look closely.
 Another thing you might not know is that specials and promo deals are usually placed on those shelves that are on eye-level.
 Making an extra effort to move your eyes lower or higher will give you a better sense of what the average price of a single ketchup bottle is.

 Again, the simple solution is checking more your (digital) list with things to buy rather than letting your eyes be distracted by the so-called ‘wobblers’, ‘shelf-talkers’ and all sorts of point-of-sale marketing baits.

 Take your time vs. rush through the store

 Is all that feasible?
-Sure, as long as you use a smart technology like CozZo that navigates you through the store and makes shopping with a list dead easy.
+Sure, as long as you use smart technology like CozZo that navigates you through the store and makes shopping with a list dead easy.
 It is designed so that your shopping list not only tells you what to buy but also where to find it in the store.
-Supermarket sections are colour-coded and you see your shopping list divided the way your typical grocery store is organised.
-How do we know how your grocery store is organised?
+Supermarket sections are color-coded and you see your shopping list divided the way your typical grocery store is organized.
+How do we know how your grocery store is organized?
 Because they are all designed in a similar way forcing you to explore as much of the space as possible.

 Here’s a final bonus tip – if you are to do your shopping with a phone in your hand to tap and click on items (and there’s nothing strange about that), we strongly advise you to put your headphones on as well.
 Why?
 Because supermarkets intentionally play slow music, thus subconsciously influencing you to stay longer and buy more.
 You can beat them at their own game by listening to your own music instead.
 The faster it is, the better.